 Most of you know Lauren, a big part of Be Inspired PR & Inspired by This.
 In April she joyfully announced that she and her husband Nate were expecting a new baby!
+This newborn photo shoot is adorable.
 Our wedding community poured out their love and heartfelt congrats to Lauren as she and her husband embarked on a journey that would change the rest of their lives.

 For those of you who don’t know Lauren, she has Achondroplasia – the most common form of dwarfism, also referred to as a “little person.”
 Lauren doesn’t let that hold her back from anything.
 She’s hardworking, creative, a great friend and hands down the most stylish person in the Be Inspired office.
 However, there are complications Lauren and Nate face as little people that most of us aren’t aware of.
 Their baby has a 50% chance of inheriting one dwarfism gene and will be little like Lauren and Nate, a 25% chance their baby would not inherit a dwarfism gene and will be average size with no dwarfism, and a 25% chance the baby will inherit both dwarfism genes and will not survive outside the womb.
 About 4 months into her pregnancy Lauren was eligible for the genetic test that would tell her and Nate what genes their baby inherited.
 They were devastated to learn their baby was Double Dominant.
 They also learned that their beautiful baby was a boy.
 Despite knowing he would not live long past the delivery, Nate and Lauren chose to carry full term and cherish the time they had left with their little boy, who they decided to name Ray.

 In June Lauren took maternity leave from us, and although we missed her greatly, we knew it was best as the pregnancy was becoming harder on her body.
 Baby Ray was quite active in the womb, lots of kicking and moving!